Tom Coleman (Missouri politician): Career

+Later career

 Coleman wrote an opinion piece in May 2019 declaring that the Trump presidency was illegitimate and that Trump and Mike Pence should be impeached.

 He currently sits on the bipartisan advisory board of States United Democracy Center.

+2020 Presidential Election

+On August 24, 2020, Coleman was one of 24 former Republican lawmakers to endorse Democratic nominee Joe Biden on the opening day of the Republican National Convention.